BenTMatthews/SpoonCMS/README.md

 }
 ```

 Now we can access our admin page at /admin like before but with the controller instead of the web delegate.
-It will allow or disallow access based on the auth attribute or scheme you define like you would for any controller.
+It will allow or disallow access based on the auth attribute or scheme you define, like any other controller.

-Note that all auth actions you define will be for general web requests and api requests for the spoon admin.
+Note that all auth actions you define will be for admin page and api requests for the spoon admin.

 #### But I need a LITTLE logic to my content

-Again I was hesitant to add too much logic to gathering content since it would move away from simplicity and predictability, but I came around and added the concept of priority.
-I will also be adding a date range for valid content in a future date.
-All of this related to the function `Container.GetItem();` without specifying a `ContentItem` name.

-This is to accomplish the scenario of quickly switching the priority of `ContentItem` in a container without having to update HTML.
-For instance, if I have a sale I want active between 1PM and 2PM on my site, but I don't want to copy and paste into the same `ContentItem`, I can have one called "NormalContent" and another called "SaleContent" and simply change their priority in the admin and save it down without having to edit HTML at 1PM and 2PM respectively.
+Through the admin you can determine ordering, and the highest priority can be determined in admin.
+This is done calling `Container.GetItem();` without specifying a `ContentItem` name as a parameter.
+You can order `ContentItem` from highest to lowest as left to right, top to bottom.
+A scenario for this:

-This introduced the concept of using `Container` for dynamic content storage instead of representing an entity like a page.
-Another exmaple,  I could have a `Container` called "ProductPageContent" and include 3 `ContentItem` called "Normal", "GameDay", and "BigSale".
+I could have a `Container` called "ProductPageContent" and include 3 `ContentItem` called "Normal", "GameDay", and "BigSale".
 You could have "Normal" as top priorty for everyday, change priority to "GameDay" if the local sportsball team is playing, and or make the top priorty `ContentItem` "BigSale" if you are trying to move more product that day.
-Your markup or code in your app would not have to change, simply call
+Your markup or code in your app would not have to change, simply call this in your controller

 ```
 ViewData["BodyCopy"] = SpoonDataWorker.GetContainer("ProductPageContent").GetItem().Value;